Sensory Quality Programs

 - Sensory Quality program methods and best uses of each one

 - The mechanics of a working sensory quality panel: training, use, and maintenance

-- Deeper understanding of production variability its measurement
+- Deeper understanding of production variability and its measurement

 - Benefits of connecting sensory quality specifications with technical production specifications and statistical process control